alfredo1995/Csharp/README.md

 	github desktop > minha branch criada > menu branch > merch into current branch > selecione a dev > solucionando confiltro no merge > open in visual studio code > acepter current branch

+ Setup Git with Git LFS for Unity

+	Downlaod: GIT DESKTOP and GIT LFS
+	GitHub: Create new repository with .gitignore for unity projects Git Desktop: Clone repository
+  	Select the folder with the files and enter with git bash Git Bash: git lfs install
+    	Git Bash: git lfs track "*.psd" or git lfs track "*/library" Git Desktop: Commit to main and Push